5.3.1 Non-agency Payments

 Discretion to refuse to credit an amount

-The Registrar can refuse to credit a non-agency payment claimed under sections 71, 71A or 71C of the CSRC Act if satisfied that, in the circumstances of the particular case, the amount ought not to be credited (CSRC Act section 71D).
+The Registrar can refuse to credit a non-agency payment claimed under CSRC Act sections 71, 71A or 71C if satisfied that, in the circumstances of the particular case, the amount ought not to be credited (CSRC Act section 71D).

 The Registrar may refuse to credit an amount in certain circumstances, including, but not limited to, the following: